|

 - Any description or attribution made by any VEMIA staff is to be taken as opinion, not fact.

-- VEMIA will act as stakeholders of the buyer's bid until the goods are delivered satisfactorily.
+- " VEMIA will act as stakeholders of the buyer's money until the goods are delivered satisfactorily.

-- The buyer pays for the cost of transport and any taxes or duty payable, and for insurance in transit and on
+- The buyer pays for the cost of transport and any taxes or duty payable, and for insurance in transit.

 |